 In most instances, Postbac students will have completed these undergraduate requirements in conjunction with their first bachelor’s degree.
 If students have not completed these requirements, courses can be taken while students are enrolled in the UW Postbac program.
 However, students will be charged for courses taken outside of the SPHSC department.
 In this circumstance, we often recommend that students investigate less expensive courses at a community or junior college to meet this degree requirement.

-Statistics: Students must complete at least one college-level Statistics course.
+Statistics: Students must complete at least one 3 – 5 credit college-level Statistics course.
 Students cannot use any remedial, historical, or methodological statistics courses to meet this requirement (e.g., equivalent to UW’s STAT 111).

-Biological Science: Students must complete at least one biological sciences course related to human or animal science.
+Biological Science: Students must complete at least one 3 – 5 credit biological sciences course related to human or animal science.
 The course does not need a lab component.
 We recommend Anatomy & Physiology or any introductory course in human or animal science (e.g., neuroanatomy and neurophysiology, human genetics, and veterinary science).

-Social/Behavioral Science: Students must complete at least one course in the social and behavioral sciences.
+Social/Behavioral Science: Students must complete at least one 3 – 5 credit course in the social and behavioral sciences.
 Acceptable courses are at the 100-level or above in the areas of Psychology, Educational Psychology, Sociology, Anthropology, or Public Health.

-Physical Science: Students must complete at least one physical science course in either Physics or Chemistry.
+Physical Science: Students must complete at least one 3 – 5 credit physical science course in either Physics or Chemistry.
 The course does not need a lab component.
-Acceptable courses are at the 100-level or above.
+Acceptable courses are at the 100-level or above

 Courses used to fulfill these requirements must have the following attributes:

-- They must be taken outside the Speech & Hearing Sciences / Communication Disorders department
+- They must be taken outside the Speech & Hearing Sciences or Communication Disorders department

-- They must appear by name/number on your official college transcript with a final grade
+- They must appear by name and number on your official college transcript with a final grade

 - They can be taken for a numerical grade, credit/no credit, pass/fail, or satisfactory/unsatisfactory, but students must achieve a passing grade (i.e., numeric grade of at least .7, “credit”, “pass”, or “satisfactory”)*

-These requirements may also be satisfied by Advanced Placement credit, International Baccalaureate credit, CLEP or examination of equivalency.
-However, students must have transcript record of these credits/examinations.
+In lieu of specific courses, these requirements may also be satisfied by Advanced Placement credit or International Baccalaureate credit.
+However, students must have transcript record of these credits.
+CLEP or DSST examinations for credit are NOT accepted for these requirements.

 Optional SPHSC Coursework